 Food is a universal part of life, with an extremely powerful ability to shape and define memories.
 It has an inseparable connection to culture, people and the different landscapes of the world, making it an intrinsic part of travel.
-Unlike other memories, food memories engage all five senses and have a powerful effect on our experiences as a whole.
+Unlike other memories, food memories engage all five senses and have a powerful effect on our experiences as a whole, especially on culinary safaris.

 With its diversity of landscapes and people, Africa is a rollercoaster of culinary experiences.
 Like the continent, the cuisine is rich in flavour, exciting and inventive, making use of the incredible abundance of locally grown ingredients, masterfully blended in recipes inspired by indigenous cultures and other influences.